 You will need to apply at any OWWA office.
 The most basic papers include your (1) OFW Membership Verification Sheet, (2) Passport/Seafarer’s ID and Record Book, and (3) marriage certificate or birth records of your children.
 Also, check the various forms here.

 Other papers depend on the benefit.
 For instance, you should submit a business plan, and other papers to prove your honest intention, for business loans.
+Former OFWs can also apply for business loans.
 For disability claim, submit medical and accident reports.
 The scholarship program requires school records, among others.

 To sum up, you need proper and valid papers to support your claim.
 Note that all claims will be screened.
 Only valid claimants will receive benefits.